PromyLOPh/swayback/README.rst

 - flask
 - warcio

-swayback uses the hardcoded domain ``swayback.localhost``, which means you need to set up your DNS resolver accordingly.
+swayback uses the domain ``swayback.localhost`` by default, which means you need to set up your DNS resolver accordingly.
 An example for unbound looks like
 this:

 .. code:: unbound